 Bruce Peninsula National Park has implemented changes to policies at Cyprus Lake Campground in all camping and yurt accommodations.

-While excessive noise is not permitted at any time of the day, the park is implementing a formal Quiet Hours schedule.
+While excessive noise is not permitted at any time of the day, the park has implemented a formal Quiet Hours schedule.

 - During quiet hours, music, generators, loud conversation and consumption of alcohol are prohibited.